google/robotstxt-spec-test/README.md

       --userTestDir=<myTestsDir>
          The path to the directory that contains the user's test files.
 Default value: null
 ```
+The parser must receive as arguments: the robots.txt file, the URL, the user-agent.
+The actual place inside the command that calls the parser will be specified by using the variables %robots%, %url%, %user-agent%.
+The format of the calling command shoould be: `$ <run_parser> [...] %robots% [...] %url% [...] %user-agent%`.
+An example of such command could be: `./parser arg0 %url% arg1 %user-agent% --robotsPath=%robots%`.
+Also, the parser must exit with an exit code or must print at Standard Output a specific message for the outcome of the test.

 ## Source Code Headers